panwarnalini-hub/fabric-data-engineer-project/docs/pipeline.md

 ---

-This pipeline ensures **repeatable, automated, incremental, and secure data flow** — from ingestion to analytics-ready tables with full history tracking.
+This pipeline ensures **repeatable, automated, incremental, and secure data flow** from ingestion to analytics-ready tables with full history tracking.

+In practice, I parameterized my curated notebook to handle both full and incremental loads.
+For clarity, I also created a separate watermark_notebook.py to demonstrate incremental load logic in isolation.

 <img width="940" height="344" alt="image" src="https://github.com/user-attachments/assets/88ac9a2a-321d-4f12-a186-aabc9706c06f" />